-IFRS 16, Leases ("IFRS 16") was issued by the IASB in January 2016, and will replace IAS 17 Leases.
+IFRS 16, Leases ("IFRS 16") was issued by the IASB in January 2016, and will replace IAS 17 Leases ("IFRS 17").
 IFRS 16 specifies the methodology to recognize, measure, present and disclose leases.
 The standard provides a single lessee accounting model, requiring lessees to recognize assets and liabilities for all leases except for short-term leases and leases with low value assets.
 IFRS 16 substantially carries forward the lessor accounting requirements in IAS 17.
 IFRS 16 is effective for annual periods beginning on or after January 1, 2019, with early adoption permitted if IFRS 15 has also been adopted.
 A lessee will apply IFRS 16 to its leases either retrospectively to each prior reporting period presented; or retrospectively with the cumulative effect of initially applying IFRS 16 being recognized at the date of initial application.
-The Company is currently evaluating the impact of IFRS 16 on its consolidated financial statements.